ilovepixelart/ts-migrate-mongoose/README.md

 ## Notes

-Currently, the **-d**/**uri**  must include the database to use for migrations in the uri.
+- Currently, the `-d` or `--uri`  must include the database to use for migrations in the uri.

-example: `-d mongodb://localhost:27017/development`
+- Example: `-d mongodb://localhost:27017/development`

-If you don't want to pass it in every time feel free to use the `migrate.json` config file or an environment variable
+- If you don't want to pass it in every time feel free to use `migrate.ts` or `migrate.json` config file or an environment variable

-Feel Free to check out the examples in the project to get a better idea of usage
+- Feel Free to check out the `/examples` folder in the project to get a better idea of usage in Programmatic and CLI mode